larromba/How-to-Code/README.md

 ## Fundamentals of programming

-### What is the difference between compiled and interpreted languages?
+### What are the differences between compiled and interpreted languages?
 Compiled languages and interpreted languages are two different approaches to executing code.
 Here are the key differences between them:

 #### Compiled Languages: